linien-org/linien/README.md

 ping rp-f0xxxx.local
 ```

 in a command line.
-If this works, check whether you can connect via SSH.
+If this works, check whether you can connect via SSH:
-On Windows, you have to [install a SSH client](https://www.putty.org),
-on linux you can execute

 ```bash
 ssh rp-f0xxxx.local